Privacy Policy

 3. LEGAL BASIS FOR OUR PROCESSING OF YOUR PERSONAL DATA

-- That the processing is necessary to comply with a legal obligation incumbent on us, e.g. pursuant to legislation, including accounting legislation and tax legislation, cf. Article 6(1)(c) of the GDPR and Section 6 of the Danish Data Protection Act;
+- That the processing is necessary to comply with a legal obligation to which we are subject, e.g. under legislation, including accounting and tax legislation, cf. Article 6(1)(c) of the General Data Protection Regulation and Section 6 of the Data Protection Act;

 4. RECIPIENTS OR CATEGORIES OF RECIPIENTS

-- Relevant public authorities, including SKAT
+- Relevant public authorities, including the Danish Tax Agency (SKAT)

 - Our data processors: AB MobilApps.